astfalckl/dcbats/artfima/README.md

 # ARTFIMA Simulation

-This folder contains the ARTFIMA simulation study and Wasserstein summaries used in the paper.
+This folder contains the ARTFIMA simulation study and the Figure 2 example plot used in the paper.

+## Results in paper

+- Figure 2: `scripts/plot_examples.r`

 ## Requirements